 Why WebRTC is becoming first choice technology in online communication

 Microsoft is already working on ORTC API for WebRTC.
 That will enable Internet Explorer (IE) to make browser-based calls more convenient by removing the need to download a plugin.
-WebRTC provides a bridge for delivering voice and video communication between older platforms (such as desktop and laptops) and newer platforms (such as smart phones).
-Microsoft has already released beta version of Skype that supports WebRTC.
-But it requires a plugin in browser to be installed.
-In future, this will not even be required to get Skype working on Internet Explorer.
+WebRTC provides a bridge for delivering voice and video communication between older platforms (such as desktop and laptops) and newer platforms (such as smartphones).
+Microsoft has already released a beta version of Skype that supports WebRTC.
+But it requires a plugin in the browser to be installed.
+In the future, this will not even be required to get Skype working on Internet Explorer.

-WebRTC can also be utilized for further research in Internet of Things (IoT).
-That will open up a new frontiers of knowledge in this field.
+WebRTC can also be utilized for further research in the Internet of Things (IoT).
+That will open up new frontiers of knowledge in this field.